NEW High School Program

 - The 12th grade curriculum focuses on Confirmation and Jewish life after high school.

 - Emphasis is placed on encouraging students who are 16 years old and over to participate in our Congregation Meetings with the goal of becoming active, voting members.

 - Members of our Senior Staff, Rabbi Elder and Bibi Patt, along with Sarah Chiren and Joe Greenberg teach the four grades.

-- We have added a full-day retreat to build community among our students and kick off the academic program for the year
+Each year we have a kick-off event to build community among our students and kick off the academic program for the year.

 Bruce Elder, Rabbi